 Pirates Ahoy! - Autumn 1In this section...

-The teachers introduced the theme 'Pirates Ahoy!'
-For this topic we (the children) are learning to play cooperatively in a group to tell stories and to ask and answer questions.
+For Pirates Ahoy! we learn to play cooperatively in a group to tell stories and to ask and answer questions.